-- · active contribution to sustainable development and growth - · regulation of the minerals sector - · promotion of health and safety in the minerals sector - efficient and effective service delivery - · management of the culture, systems and people - · ensuring financial stewardship.
+- active contribution to sustainable development and growth - regulation of the minerals sector - promotion of health and safety in the minerals sector - · efficient and effective service delivery - management of the culture, systems and people - ensuring financial stewardship.

-The main functions of the Mine Health and Safety Inspectorate are as follows:

-· providing policy inputs for the establishment and application

-- of mine safety standards at mining operations and promoting the application thereof - providing policy inputs towards the establishment and application of mine equipment safety standards at mining operations and promoting their application - establishing and applying mine health standards at mining operations and promoting these applications - · ensuring an effective support and inspection service.
+The main functions of the Mine Health and Safety Inspectorate are the provision of policy inputs for the establishment and application of mine safety standards at mining operations, and promote the application thereof; policy inputs towards the establishment and application of mine equipment safety standards at mining operations, and promote their application; the establishment and application of mine health standards at mining operations and the promotion of these applications; and ensuring an effective support and inspection service.